More Combe Down cousins

 1 – 3 Claremont Buildings, later Hopecote, later Hope Cote Lodge, Combe Down

-Combe Down, Monkton Combe and Prior Park photos
+Lovely, vintage Combe Down, Monkton Combe and Prior Park photos

-I have long wanted to add galleries of Combe Down, Monkton Combe and Prior Park photos but never really felt I had enough to warrant it.
 Now I do, though I’d dearly love more photos to add to the galleries, so, if you have any that you’d be willing to let me publish then please do let me have a copy.

 Meanwhile follow this link to take a look at the galleries of Combe Down, Monkton Combe and Prior Park photos.

-John Thomas – the forgotten man of Prior Park
+John Thomas, the forgotten man of Prior Park

-One of the owners of Prior Park has been almost forgotten.
 Ralph Allen, Gertrude Tucker, Viscount Hawarden and Bishop Baines are all reasonably well known, but John Thomas (1752 – 1827) is not.
-Yet he was a Quaker who owned Prior Park for over 15 years between 1809 and 1827 and certainly deserves to be better known.
+He was a Quaker who owned Prior Park for over 15 years between 1809 and 1827 and certainly deserves to be better known.

 He did not own Prior Park ‘by accident’: he paid £10,000 in 1809, which at today’s values is: